What to Do With Runny Jam and Jelly

 Option 2 – Reprocess Your Jam/Jelly

-To Remake With Powdered Pectin
+To Remake With Regular Powdered Pectin

-For each quart of jelly, mix ¼ cup sugar, ½ cup water, 2 tablespoons bottled lemon juice, and 4 teaspoons powdered pectin.
+For each quart (4 cups) of jelly, mix ¼ cup sugar, ½ cup water, 2 tablespoons bottled lemon juice, and 4 teaspoons powdered pectin.
 Bring to a boil while stirring.
 Add jelly and bring to a rolling boil over high heat, stirring constantly.
 Boil hard ½ minute.
 Remove from heat, quickly skim foam off jelly, and fill sterile jars, leaving ¼-inch headspace.
 Adjust new lids and process half pint or pint jars for 5 minutes.

 To Remake With Liquid Pectin

-For each quart of jelly, measure ¾ cup sugar, 2 tablespoons bottled lemon juice, and 2 tablespoons liquid pectin.
+For each quart (4 cups) of jelly, measure ¾ cup sugar, 2 tablespoons bottled lemon juice, and 2 tablespoons liquid pectin.
 Bring jelly only to boil over high heat, while stirring.
 Remove from heat and quickly add the sugar, lemon juice, and pectin.
 Bring to a full rolling boil, stirring constantly.
 Boil hard for 1 minute.
 Quickly skim off foam and fill sterile jars, leaving ¼-inch headspace.
 Adjust new lids and process half pint or pint jars for 5 minutes.

 To Remake Without Added Pectin

-For each quart of jelly, add 2 tablespoons bottled lemon juice.
+For each quart (4 cups) of jelly, add 2 tablespoons bottled lemon juice.
 Heat to boiling and boil for 3 to 4 minutes.
 Test for gel set to determine jelly doneness.
 Remove from heat, quickly skim off foam, and fill sterile jars, leaving ¼-inch headspace.
 Adjust new lids and process half pint or pint jars for 5 minutes.

 Hopefully you won’t need this information often, but when (not if) you do, it’s here for you.